AMQP Virtual Hosts (vhosts)

 What is a vhost?

-What benefits do a vhost have?
+What benefits does a vhost offer?

 LavinMQ vhost